It is important that you regularly back up your EndNote library.

 If you just have a PDF and no reference, go to "Import", follow the prompts and EndNote will import the PDF for you and create a reference for it.
 If your PDF has a DOI a lot of information should be imported automatically, but if not you will need to add citation information.

-You can also use EndNote to try and find the fulltext of articles, which may then automatically attach to the reference.
+You can also use EndNote to try and find the full-text of articles, and automatically attach the file to the reference.

-Highlight the relevant reference, right click and select "find full text".
+Select the relevant reference(s), right click and select "find full text".
 EndNote will then search within certain databases and attach the PDF to the reference.
 This may not work effectively on a QH computer due to automatic authentication in the QH environment.
 If you can not locate full text using EndNote, we recommend that you double check by searching on CKN directly.

 You can set up EndNote preferences to activate this Find Full Text functionality with CKN (see below).
-This does not work seamlesly and is dependent on publishers and other factors.
+This does not work seamlessly and its effectiveness varies with publishers and other factors.
 However, it is potentially a time saver when using CKN to find references.

 To delete duplicate entries from your libary go to "references" and select "find duplicates" from the drop down list.